smallnumbers0/jacky-portfolio/src/content/portfolio/main.md

 # Footer
 footer:
-  copyright: "Your Name.
+  copyright: "Jacky Choi.
 All rights reserved."
   attribution: "Built with Astro and love"
   year: "2025"
 ---